 Texas has had a long tradition in keeping protected communications.
 In fact the law stated, “No ordained minister, priest, rabbi or duly accredited Christian Science practitioner of an established church or religious organization shall be required to testify in any action, suit, or proceeding, concerning any information which may have been confidentially communication to him in his professional capacity under such circumstances that to disclose the information would violate a sacred or moral trust, when the giving of such testimony is objected to by the communicant; provided, however, that the presiding judge in any trial may compel such disclosure if in his opinion the same is necessary to a proper administration of justice.”

 This statute was effectively repealed in 1983 by the Texas Supreme Court when the court promulgated Rule 505 of the Texas Rules of Evidence.
-Under Article 3715a the trial judge was vested with expansive authority to compel disclosure of a privileged clergy privilege.
+Under Article 3715a the trial judge was vested with expansive authority to compel disclosure of a clergy privilege.
 Rule 505 discarded this broad authority by providing: